-- Within the Query panel of ETO Results, select the "Add a Combined Query" button at the top of the panel
+Step 1 – Within the Query Panel of ETO Results, select the "Add a combined query" button at the top of the panel.

-2. A new window should pop up in the lower left corner.
+Step 2 – A new window should pop up in the lower left corner.
 Double clicking on "Union" will cycle the type of combination between union, intersection, and minus.
-Selecting each combined query element will show the objects and filters that exist in that query.
+Selecting each combined Query element will show the Objects and filters that exist in that Query.
 Each will look identical to start out.

-3. Customize the Result Objects to pull the data you are looking to compare.
-Ensure that both queries have the same query filters.
+Step 3 – Customize the Result Objects to pull the data you are looking to compare.

 Tips and Best Practices

--- A Common use-case for union queries will be to compile information from two Touchpoints with overlapping questions.
-In this case, ensure that each results object and query filter tab look identical in order and element, with only the form type being different.
-For Example:
+A Common use-case for union Queries will be to compile information from two TouchPoints with overlapping questions.
+In this case, ensure that each Results Object and Query filter tab look identical in order and element, with only the form type being different.